ariutta/github-summarizer/README.md

 # github-summarizer

-Python library to get summary github stats for a single user or organization.
+Python library to get summary github stats for a user or organization.

 Get library: